Varun-Mehrotra/Varun-Mehrotra/README.md

 # About Me
 Hi!
 I'm Varun, I've been programming since 2013 and been doing technology related things my entire life!
+From humble beginnings with Minecraft servers, to competitive robotics I always try to keep myself busy somehow.

 I really enjoy learning and that feeling of learning something new motivates me like nothing else.